Living in Supported Housing

 In very simple terms it is:

-- Accommodation provided by a housing association, registered charity or voluntary organisation, where you are given ‘care, support or supervision’ to more than a minimal degree.
+- Accommodation provided by a housing association, registered charity or not-for-profit voluntary organisation, where you are given ‘care, support or supervision’ to a more than minimal degree.

 He also claims Housing Benefit, which is paid to help towards his rent and service charges, because the supported housing scheme counts as ‘specified accommodation’.

-There is no Housing Cost Element in his Universal Credit.
+There is no Housing Costs Element in his Universal Credit.

 Mo lives in a scheme for young people with learning difficulties.
-The scheme is run by a registered charity, who provide support and supervision for a minimum of 7 hours a week, but sometimes more.
-It counts as ‘specified accommodation’ so Mo gets no Housing Cost Element in his Universal Credit – he claims Housing Benefit instead.
+The scheme is run by a registered charity who provide support and supervision for a minimum of 7 hours a week but sometimes more.
+It counts as ‘specified accommodation’ so Mo gets no Housing Costs Element in his Universal Credit – he claims Housing Benefit instead.

 Katie normally lives in a 2 bed flat with her husband and 2 year old son.
-They get Universal Credit there, with a Housing Cost Element included in the assessment.
+They get Universal Credit there, with a Housing Costs Element included in the assessment.

-But her husband has started being violent towards her and so the Council have moved her temporarily into accommodation in a local Domestic Violence refuge.
+But her husband has started being violent towards her and she wants to end the relationship.
+She sought advice and so the Council have moved her temporarily into accommodation in a local Domestic Violence refuge.

 She tells the DWP about her change in circumstances.
 They separate her claim from her husband’s and continue her award as a lone parent.

-Who makes the decision whether I live in specified accommodation?
+Who makes the decision about whether I live in ‘specified accommodation’?

-What if I claim Housing Benefit and they say I’m not in specified accommodation – but Universal Credit won’t include a Housing Cost Element because they think I should be getting Housing Benefit?
+What if I claim Housing Benefit and they say I’m not in ‘specified accommodation’ – but Universal Credit won’t include a Housing Costs Element because they think I should be getting Housing Benefit?

 Contact a Benefits Adviser they can give you a letter to send to the Housing Benefit Office asking them to revise their decision if appropriate, and a letter / wording for your journal for the DWP about your Universal Credit.